knazir/simple-ga/README.md

 A high population also seems to decrease the average number of generations it takes to reach a solution.
 Given that the most expensive parts of the algorithm have a time complexity of O(n) where n is the number of elements in each chromosome, the runtime should increase linearly with an increase in population (iterates over population every generation).

 Increasing the range of possible values from (0, 9) to (0, 99) also substantially increased the average number of generations required to find a solution.
 This is obviously because of how many more options each gene has, so the original population should have a higher variation in fitness.
 However, I realized that this does not pose as much of a problem when the mutation rate isn't insanely high (0.15... what was I thinking?).
+Also, it is important to note that having a lower mutation rate will cause the algorithm to get "stuck" for many generations at a time.
+These can be observed by the segments of the graph with gradient 0.

 If you want to get a good feel for how this sort of thing works, I suggest also playing around with the various constants.
 I have added a couple of sample solution sequences of varying sizes and variance in values.
 ___